Teachable has established itself as a giant in the e-learning space, and with everyone writing a Teachable review, it is pretty easy to get confused.

-- Has impressive tracking and reporting features (its Video Heatmap is super cool)
+- It has impressive tracking and reporting features (its Video Heatmap is super cool).

-- Offers a drag-and-drop site builder that helps you build beautiful, functional websites with ease
+- It offers a drag-and-drop site builder that helps you build beautiful, functional websites with ease.

-- Comes with one-page checkout features that support faster conversions
+- It comes with one-page checkout features that support faster conversions.

-- Provides excellent customer support along with a knowledge base and free training program for people who want to create and sell courses
+- Provides excellent support, along with a knowledge base and free training program for people who want to create and sell courses.

-- Gives you full control of your student data
+- It gives you full control of your student data.

-- Comes with upsell features that allow you to offer upsells to your students within your courses or on your Thank You page.
+- It comes with upsell features that allow you to offer upsells to your students within your courses or on your Thank You page.

-- Doesn’t allow you to organize your students into groups
+- It doesn’t allow you to organize your students into groups.

-- Doesn’t allow importing courses using Articulate Storyline and Adobe Captivate.
-Consequently, it doesn’t support SCORM, xAPI, and other e-learning specifications and standards
+- It doesn’t allow importing courses using Articulate Storyline and Adobe Captivate.
+Consequently, it doesn’t support SCORM, xAPI, and other e-learning specifications and standards.

 Teachable Review Conclusion – Is It Worth It?

 Having seen the functionalities, Teachable has to offer along with its pros and cons; you’re probably wondering if it’s worth your money.
-Well, here’s my final two cents.
+Here are my final two cents.

-Teachable is a bigshot in the field of online courses, and thousands of course creators are using Teachable to generate impressive revenue (including passive income).
+The Teachable platform is a bigshot in creating and selling online courses, and thousands of course creators are using Teachable to generate impressive revenue.

-So, if you’re a newbie and want to get started with your first online course, Teachable is one platform that makes it super easy for you.
-It provides a reliable management system for hosting and marketing your online course.
+If you’re a newbie and want to get started with your first online course, Teachable makes creating and selling it as easy as possible.
+It provides a reliable learning management system and user experience your future students will enjoy.

-With all that said, is Teachable really worth it?
+With that said, is Teachable really worth it?

-Let’s put it this way; you should use Teachable if any of these applies to you:
+Let’s put it this way; you should get started with Teachable if any of these applies to you:

-- You have not used an online course platform before and are yet to sell your first online course
+- You have a course but haven’t used an online course platform before and are yet to sell your first online course

 - You are on a relatively tight budget but plan to scale soon